 Water enables so many tasks in the world that sometimes, we can forget how essential it is.
 At the domestic level we use water to drink, cook with, clean ourselves and our clothes and to keep our gardens growing.
 Industrially, water is a vital input to many industries but perhaps the most well recognised is the agricultural industry.
 This post takes a look at two objects, relating to the home laundry and the development of large scale agriculture, as a means of exploring this spectrum of domestic to industrial.

 This blog post introduces a series of essays that explore the meanings of water in Australian history and contemporary life.
-When I joined the Museum last year, I volunteered in the People and the Environment curatorial team.
+I’m Kylie Carman-Brown, and when I joined the National Museum last year, I volunteered in the People and the Environment curatorial team.
 I wrote a series of thematic essays that applied ideas I’d developed in my PhD project to better understand water-related objects in the National Historical Collection.
 My PhD thesis explored the internationally significant Gippsland Lakes, Australia’s largest inland waterway, in southeast Victoria.
 It was a blend of cultural history, Continue reading

 Recently, in one of those happy accidents of timing, I went on holiday to Tasmania where I was able to visit one of the places I had recently been researching.
 I have been working on some artefacts from Tasmania, all drawn from the Bob Brown collection.
 There are 3000 items in this very large collection, and it remains an ongoing challenge to decide which to choose.

 Given that this collection is about political activism against the ongoing development of hydropower in the latter half of the twentieth century, part of the research necessarily includes establishing the historical context of hydroelectricity.
 I decided to find out, just Continue reading